AdrianKoba1/GenerativeAiMasters/Capstone1/readme.md

 ### 1. Install Dependencies

-Save this content as your `requirements.txt`: streamlit pandas openai
+Save this content as your `dependencies.txt`: streamlit pandas openai